Amazon Seller Fulfilled Prime: Everything You Need to Know

-In a nutshell, you set a certain number of your products to display the Prime badge and get up to 90 days to fulfil a minimum of 200 Prime orders to the following standards:
+If you perform well enough in the Premium Shipping phase, then you can apply to start a Seller Fulfilled Prime trial.
+In a nutshell: You set a certain number of your products to display the Prime badge and get up to 90 days to fulfill a minimum of 200 Prime orders to the following standards:

 - Use of Buy Shipping Services (Amazon’s own shipping logistics) for at least 95% of Prime trial orders.